cisagov/ScubaGear/baselines/aad.md

 **Non-preferred phishing-resistant methods**

-The **Federal PIV card (federated from agency on-premises Active Directory Federation Services or other identity provider)** option, although technically phishing-resistant presents significant risks if the on-premises authentication infrastructure (e.g., Azure Directory Federation Services) is compromised.
+The **Federal PIV card (federated from agency on-premises Active Directory Federation Service or other identity provider)** option, although technically phishing-resistant presents significant risks if the on-premises authentication infrastructure (e.g., Active Directory Federation Service) is compromised.
 Therefore, federated PIV is not a preferred option and agencies should migrate to the options listed in the preferred section above.
 If an agency does use an on-premises PIV authentication and federate to AAD, reference the [guidance at this link](https://playbooks.idmanagement.gov/piv/network/group/) to enforce PIV logon via AD group policy.

 <!--Policy: MS.AAD.3.1v1; Criticality: SHALL -->
 - _Rationale:_ Allowing weaker forms of MFA does not protect against sophisticated phishing attacks.
 By enforcing methods resistant to phishing, those risks are minimized.